podcast

 Meet the Trap Collectors!

-Send us a textYes, you read the title of the is Podcast correctly and yes, we meant to say that!
+Send a textYes, you read the title of the is Podcast correctly and yes, we meant to say that!
 All we should say about this one is YOU HAVE GOT TO LISTEN THIS PODCAST.
 As Rigger put it, "when one of our audience members told me I should really consider doing a podcast about the North American Trap Collectors Association I yawned right after I read the words Trap Collectors.
 But I promised when I started hosting this Podcast that I would consider ALL suggestions.
 So, I looked into it.
-The next thing I knew i...
+The next thing I knew it w...

 2025-06-28